DasAng/DasAng.github.io/content/blog/unity_firebase_part1.md

 +++
 date = "2024-05-23T10:00:00-00:00"
-title = "How to add Social Log In for Android Game using Unity and Firebase" image = "/images/unity_firebase.jpg"
+title = "How to add Social Log In for Android Game using Unity and Firebase: Part 1" image = "/images/unity_firebase.jpg"

 +++

-This post will guide you through adding social login functionality to your Unity game on Android.
+Welcome to the first installment of our series, where we'll guide you through adding social login functionality to your Unity game on Android.
 We’ll demonstrate how to build a simple Android application in Unity and integrate login using Google accounts, as well as manage users in Firebase.
 I will share with you the good, the bad and the ugly part of what I've learned during the process.

 ## Background